School Age Calculator USA

 Key School Information: --

-The education system in the United States formally starts with elementary school where the first year is known as kindergarten, followed by 1st grade through to 6th grade.
-This is followed by High School which runs from 7th grade to 12th grade.
+The education system in the United States formally starts with elementary school where the first year is known as Kindergarten, followed by 1st Grade through to 6th Grade.

 The school year starts in September and runs to end of June the following year, generally with 3 semesters or terms per year.

-While the requirements are different in each state most children commence elementary or primary school (sometimes called grade or grammar school) at the age of five or six.
-The first grade of elementary is known as kindergarten,
+While the requirements are different in each state most children commence elementary or primary school (sometimes called Grade or Grammar school) at 5 or 6 years old.

 Elementary is almost always co-educational with mixed boys and girls in the same class in the public schooling system.